Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 |3.2%

 I won't lie to you and say that either stock is an especially great bargain right now.
-NextEra Energy in particular appears to be significantly overvalued at the current PE ratio, especially when compared to its historic norm.
-Dominion meanwhile appears just a tad above fair value based on this metric.
+NextEra Energy, in particular, appears to be significantly overvalued at the current PE ratio, especially when compared to its historic norm.
+Dominion, meanwhile, appears just a tad above fair value based on this metric.

-Personally, I consider the yield, in relation to the long-term median yield a more important valuation metric; given that most utility investors own utilities for the dividend.
+Personally, I consider the yield, in relation to the long-term median yield a more important valuation metric, given that most utility investors own utilities for the dividend.

-As you can see here too Dominion Resources appears the better buy today, both from an absolute yield perspective, and because Dominion is trading at a slight discount to its historic yield.
+As you can see here too, Dominion Resources appears the better buy today, both from an absolute yield perspective and because Dominion is trading at a slight discount to its historic yield.

 So does that mean that Dominion is the obviously better utility buy today?
 Yes and no. While true that Dominion appears closer to fair value than NextEra Energy at the moment, we also need to consider NextEra's superior long-term growth runway.